horilla-opensource/horilla/CONTRIBUTING.md

 - Provide constructive feedback.
 - Encourage a positive and inclusive community.

-Thank you for your contributions to Horilla!
+Thank you for your contributions to Moared!
 Together, we can build a better and more efficient HR management solution using Django.